Schedule Consultation

 Finding out how old your roof is is important, particularly for insurance purposes.
 Insurance companies frequently take your roof’s age and condition into account when calculating rates and available coverage.
 An old roof may result in more expenses or less coverage, while a well-maintained roof can lead to reduced premiums.

-To help you out in making the best roofing decisions, we’ll describe how to determine the age of your roof.
+To help you make the best roofing decisions, here’s how to determine the age of your roof.

 Why Knowing Your Roof’s Age Matters